Hanging scroll; ink on paper

 Mr. and Mrs. William H. Marlatt Fund 1993.159

-In Korea, the word for geese in the grove of reeds, noan, has the same pronunciation with the word for "the comfortable life at old age."
+In Korea, the word for geese in a grove of reeds, noan, has the same pronunciation as the word for "the comfortable life at old age."
 With this double meaning for a happy life, the motif of returning geese gained popularity in paintings.